jdobbang/Video-Stitching-and-Multi-Object-Tracking-of-Futsal/README.md

 Stitching multi-videos into an entire view of futsal game and analyze it by tracking players and a ball

 ## Camera : Top down view ( 4m )
+We expect that we can take the top-down view by this tripod at all type of futsal field
 ![img](./img/camera.jpg)

 ## Left, Right Source Frame : filmed by smart phones